 - place in the fridge and let it set.
 It will set within 30 min to 45 min because it’s smaller

 - halve a handful of Maltesers and place on top of the cream

 - add grated nuts (0ptional)

-- add the liquid milk chocolate on top (optional)
+- add the liquid milk chocolate on top or chocolate fudge sauce (optional)

 So as you can see, there is nothing different to the actual preparation of the Maltesers cheesecake.
 The recipe was not adjusted.
 Just the serving is different.

 is cheesecake too sinful?